IrisRizos/Unassigned_Protists_SSN/README.md

 * Spatiotemporal exploration:

+After selecting clusters of your target protist group:
-Run script /Spatiotemporal Analysis/Spatial_expl.Rmd with your target group clusters as input.
+For spatial analysis run script /Spatiotemporal Analysis/Spatial_expl.Rmd

+For temporal analysis follow guidelines of the ?

 It is also possible to implement your own sequences and see how they clusterise among the SSN.
 Just note that a computation time of 1 week is required to run the all-against-all alignment with the updated sequence dataset + 1-2h for network creation by Igraph with R. After that, you can catch up the protocol from the network clusterisation step (Script: SSN_Synd.Rmd, line 68).